-Associated British Foods has five business divisions: Grocery; Sugar; Agriculture; Ingredients; and Retail.
-Within these five divisions there are 315 manufacturing sites, warehouses and offices and 312 Primark stores reporting their environment, safety and people data which are accumulated for annual reporting.
+Associated British Foods has five business segments: Grocery; Sugar; Agriculture; Ingredients; and Retail.
+Within these five segments there are 278 manufacturing sites, warehouses, distribution centres and offices and 340 Primark stores reporting their environment, safety and people data which are accumulated for annual reporting.

-Our group environmental and people KPIs and focus areas are included in the 2016 CR report in the chapter 'Our group priorities'.
-In addition, we have shared our environmental and health and safety performance at a divisional level in the five divisional chapters.
+Our group environmental and people KPIs and focus areas are included in the 2017 Corporate Responsibility Update in the chapter 'Our group priorities'.
+In addition, we have shared our environmental and health and safety performance at a business segment level in the five business segment chapters.

-Data is provided by all companies over which Associated British Foods has full operational control, does not fully own but has financial control, and joint ventures and associates where we do not have a majority shareholding but do have either joint control or significant influence.
+Data are provided by all companies over which Associated British Foods has full operational control, does not fully own but has financial control, and joint ventures and associates where we do not have a majority shareholding but do have either joint control or significant influence.
 These include our four most material joint ventures, measured in terms of net assets, which are Frontier Agriculture, Uniferm, Czarnikow and Stratas Foods.
-These four joint ventures provide data to report their GHG emissions
+These joint ventures provide data to report their GHG emissions.